urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Standard**

-Fortran 95 and later; with RADIX - Fortran 2008 and later
+Fortran 95 ; with RADIX - Fortran 2008

 ### **See Also**